serilog-archive/serilog-sinks-logentries/README.md

 # serilog-sinks-logentries

-A Serilog sink that writes events to Logentries
+A Serilog sink that writes events to Logentries.